Writing an articulate cover letter is challenging for all job seekers. But if you have little or no work experience in a field, the stakes are higher.

 It’s more challenging to prove your value when you don’t have a series of professional accomplishments to back up your assertions.

 On the bright side, you probably have more to offer an employer than you realize.
-You just have to package your strengths in an appealing and sensible way.
-Let’s explore cover letter writing to understand its purpose, structure, and how you can leverage your experiences to date to prove that you’re the best candidate.
+You just have to package your strengths the right way.

 When beginning a cover letter for a job application, start with your contact details in the top left-hand corner of the page.
 Include your name, city of residence, phone number, and email address.
 (To preserve your privacy, do not include your physical address).
 You should also include your LinkedIn URL.
 Next, write the name of the company you’re applying to, and its city of residence.

 Ideally, you address your reader by name in your salutation.
 Internet sleuthing may reveal the name of the hiring manager.
 If you can’t find a name, you have two options: call the organization and ask to learn more about the position, or write “Dear [Company Name]” or “Dear Hiring Manager.”

 Use this section of your cover letter to introduce yourself and share your enthusiasm for the position.

 Start with your name and provide some background on your strengths.
 Always identify the position you’re seeking and how you learned about it.